Æthelberht II of East Anglia: Christian buildings dedicated to Æthelberht

-The Blessed Virgin Mary and St. Ethelbert are joint patrons of Hereford Cathedral, where the music for the Office of St Ethelbert survives in the 13th century Hereford Noted Breviary.
+The Blessed Virgin Mary and St Ethelbert are joint patron saints of Hereford Cathedral, where the music for the Office of St Ethelbert survives in the 13th-century Hereford Noted Breviary.

-St. Ethelbert's Gate is one of the two main entrances to the precinct of Norwich Cathedral.
+St Ethelbert's Gate is one of the two main entrances to the precinct of Norwich Cathedral.
 The chapel at Albrightestone, at a location near an important excavated Anglo-Saxon cemetery at Boss Hall in Ipswich, was dedicated to Æthelberht.
 In Wiltshire, the Church of England parish church at Luckington is dedicated to St Mary and St Ethelbert.
-In Norfolk, the Church of England parish churches at Alby, East Wretham, Larling, Thurton, Mundham and Burnham Sutton (where there are remains of the ruined church) and the Suffolk churches at Falkenham, Hessett, Herringswell and Tannington are all dedicated to the saint.
-In neighbouring Essex, the parish church at Belchamp Otten is dedicated to St Ethelbert and All Saints, and the church at Stanway, originally an Anglo-Saxon chapel, is dedicated to St Albright, which is believed to be the same saint.
+In Norfolk, the Church of England parish churches at Alby, East Wretham, Larling, Thurton, Mundham and Burnham Sutton, where there are remains of the ruined church, are dedicated to St Ethelbert.

+The Suffolk churches at Falkenham, Hessett, Herringswell and Tannington are all dedicated to the saint.
+In neighbouring Essex, the parish church at Belchamp Otten is dedicated to St Ethelbert and All Saints.
+The church at Stanway, originally an Anglo-Saxon chapel, is dedicated to St Albright, which is believed to be the same saint.
 In 1937, St Ethelbert's name was added to the parish church of St George in East Ham, Essex (now London), at the behest of Hereford Cathedral which had funded the rebuilding of the church, previously a temporary wooden structure.